the-frey/generation-ships/README.md

 ## Action Cards

-- If you do not have card versions, then use the ruby script in this repo.
-Make sure you have ruby installed and run `ruby chance_cards.rb`.
-Leave the script runninfg and use it to generate the cards you need.
+- If you do not have physical cards, then use the ruby script in this repo.
+Make sure you have ruby installed and run `$ ruby chance_cards.rb`.
+Leave the script running and use it to generate the cards you need.

 ## Crisis Cards

-- If you do not have card versions, then use the ruby script in this repo.
-Make sure you have ruby installed and run `ruby chance_cards.rb`.
-Leave the script running and use it to generate the cards you need.
+- If you do not have physical cards, then use the same ruby script as for Action cards; simply type 'Crisis' or 'c' when prompted.

 ## The Turn

+### Moving

 Your ship moves _between_ turns, such that on your first turn, you begin by moving your ship off the start tile and on to the first 'voyage' tile.
 This pattern continues throughout the game; for instance, if you opt to risk overload, your bonus will be gained in an extra tile space moved at the start of your next turn.